DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: DESI Data

 \subsection{One-Percent Survey}

-Upon completion of its five-year operation, the DESI survey will cover $\sim$14,000 deg$^2$ and measure accurate redshifts of nearly 40 million galaxies and quasars \citep{desi16i,desi16ii}.
-To improve over its predecessors, DESI utilizes 5,000 robotic fiber positioners distributed over ten spectrographs to simultaneously collect 5,000 spectra \citep{miller24, poppett24}.
-The instrument is sensitive from 360 nm to 980 nm and is attached to the 4-meter Mayall telescope at Kitt Peak National Observatory \citep{desi22}.
+Upon completion of its 5 yr operation, the DESI survey will have covered $\sim$14,000 deg$^2$ and measured accurate redshifts for nearly 40 million galaxies and quasars \citep{desi16i,desi16ii}.
+To improve over its predecessors, DESI utilizes 5000 robotic fiber positioners distributed over 10 spectrographs to simultaneously collect 5000 spectra \citep{miller24, poppett24}.
+The instrument is sensitive from 360 to 980 nm and is attached to the 4 m Mayall telescope at Kitt Peak National Observatory \citep{desi22}.

-The parent sample from which DESI targets are selected is provided by the DESI Legacy Imaging Surveys \citep{dey19}, which combine $g$, $r$, and $z$ optical imaging from the Dark Energy Camera (DECam; \citealt{flaugher15}) Legacy Survey (DECaLS), Beijing-Arizona Sky Survey (BASS; \citealt{zou17}), and Mayall $z$-band Legacy Survey (MzLS; \citealt{dey16}) with mid-infrared $W1$, $W2$, $W3$, and $W4$ imaging from the Wide-field Infrared Survey Explorer (WISE; \citealt{wright10}).
-With this photometry, DESI defines four main extragalactic target classes: the bright galaxy sample \citep{hahn23}, luminous red galaxies \citep{zhou23}, emission line galaxies \citep{raichoor23}, and quasars \citep{chaussidon23}.
+The parent sample from which DESI targets are selected is provided by the DESI Legacy Imaging Surveys \citep{dey19}, which combine $g$, $r$, and $z$ optical imaging from the Dark Energy Camera \citep{flaugher15} Legacy Survey (or DECaLS), the Beijing-Arizona Sky Survey (or BASS; \citealt{zou17}), and the Mayall $z$-band Legacy Survey (or MzLS; \citealt{dey16}) with mid-infrared $W1$, $W2$, $W3$, and $W4$ imaging from the Wide-field Infrared Survey Explorer (or WISE; \citealt{wright10}).
+With this photometry, DESI defines four main extragalactic target classes: the bright galaxy sample \citep{hahn23}, luminous red galaxies \citep{zhou23}, ELGs \citep{raichoor23}, and quasars \citep{chaussidon23}.
 Stars in the Milky Way are also observed \citep{cooper23}.